lightbits/lightbits.github.io/euler2/euler2.markdown

         dedrz = (E(euler(0, 0, +drz)*R0, [tx, ty, tz]) -
                  E(euler(0, 0, -drz)*R0, [tx, ty, tz])) / 2drx

-        rx = gain*dedrx
+        // Move/Rotate in the opposite 'direction' by some amount rx = -gain*dedrx
-        ry = gain*dedry
+        ry = -gain*dedry
-        rz = gain*dedrz
+        rz = -gain*dedrz

+        // Update the absolute rotation matrix
         R0 = euler(rx,ry,rz)*R0

 This is not actually that different from our first strategy of switching models: in both cases we have the notion of an Euler angle 'offset' around some stationary rotation, some default orientation.
-But instead of updating our model's default orientation, and resetting the offset to zero, at pre-defined switching points, we update and reset after every optimization step.
+But instead of updating the default orientation and resetting the offset to zero at pre-defined switching points, we update and reset after every optimization step.

 <!-- This is not actually that different from our first strategy of switching models: instead of changing our model's default orientation only if we are close to a pre-defined switching point, we change it after every optimization step. -->